SERGAUTO/SERGAUTO-Cypress-test-project-AQA/README.md

 ## Project Overview
 The project is designed to test critical functionalities on Wikipedia, including:
 - Search functionality
-- Navigation to random articles
+- Navigation to current events page
 - Language switching
 - Main page links
 - Editing capability (for logged-in users)